IWC 2019 Shipping Deadlines

 This service is cheaper and more reliable than other services like DHL, TNT, FedEx etc. Please do not use standard postal systems.
 They always get held up at customs, and we are unable to clear or collect.

-- It is the responsibility of the entrant to pay all delivery charges up to the point where their local Hellmann Beverage Logistics approved shipping agent receives the samples.
+- It is the responsibility of the entrant to pay all delivery charges up to the point where their local Hellmann Worldwide Logistics approved shipping agent receives the samples.